5th July 2023

 Structured Data

-Your new website could benefit from new types of structured data that your old website didn’t.
-For example, are you a chef that now posts recipes on your website?
+Your new website could benefit from types of structured data that your old website didn’t.
+For example, are you a chef that posts recipes on your website?
 If so, there’s structured data for that!
 Do you have an FAQ section?
 There’s structured data for that too!
-Your new home page could also require new local structured data to appear in local or “near me” search results.
+Your new website could also require new local structured data to appear in local or “near me” search results.
 Google has a full list of structured data types and implementing these will help Google understand your content more quickly.

 Launch Day